mastodon/documentation/content/en/methods/accounts.md

 discoverable
 : Boolean.
 Whether the account should be shown in the profile directory.

-fields_attributes[][name]
+fields_attributes
+: Hash.
+The profile fields to be set.
+Inside this hash, the key is an integer cast to a string (although the exact integer does not matter), and the value is another hash including `name` and `value`.
+By default, max 4 fields.

+fields_attributes[:index][name]
 : String.
 The name of the profile field.
-By default, max 4 fields and 255 characters.
+By default, max 255 characters.

-fields_attributes[][value]
+fields_attributes[:index][value]
 : String.
 The value of the profile field.
-By default, max 4 fields and 255 characters.
+By default, max 255 characters.

 source[privacy]
 : String.
 Default post privacy for authored statuses.
 Can be `public`, `unlisted`, or `private`.